How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Experimental setup

 Eq. \ref{eq:mdca} extends the DCA concept to the multi-class setting by considering each class $j = 1, \dots, C$.
 For each class, it computes the difference between the average ground-truth indicator $c_i[j]$ (which equals $1$ if sample $i$ belongs to class $j$ and $0$ otherwise) and the average predicted probability $s_i[j]$ across all $m$ samples in a minibatch.
 The loss is then averaged over all $C$ classes, providing a fine-grained calibration signal that captures errors in predicted probabilities across the full class distribution.

 \textbf{Additional implementation details}.
 In this paragraph, we elaborate on the implementation details, providing additional information beyond what is included in the main paper.
 In \method, we only fine-tune the LoRA-adapted layers of the transformer blocks, while keeping all original weights frozen.
 Specifically, for both the image and text encoders, only the LoRA matrices $W_{A}$ and $W_{B}$ of the query, key, and value projections in the attention modules are trainable.
 All other parameters, including projection, MLP, and layer normalization weights, remain frozen to reduce memory footprint and improve training efficiency.
 We keep the rank of LoRA metrices to 2 and a dropout rate of 0.25 to regularize the input of the LoRA modules.
+Furthermore, we set the number of bins to $G=10$ for all the calibration metrics.